liip/RMT/README.md

 * composer-update: Update the version number in a composer file
 * update-version-class: Update the version constant in a class file.
     * **class**: fully qualified class name of the class containing the version constant
+    * **pattern**: optional, use to specify the string replacement pattern in your version class. %version% will be replaced by the current / next version strings.
+      For example you could use `const VERSION = '%version%';`.
+If you do not specify this option, every occurrence of the version string in the file will be replaced.

 Extend it
 ---------